souleimaneelqodsi/to-do_app/README.md

 ## Overview

-Taskly is a simple yet effective to-do app designed to help users manage their tasks efficiently.
-This project was created by **Souleimane El Qodsi** in the context of learning **FlutterFlow** through a guided step-by-step tutorial.
+Taskly is a simple yet effective to-do mobile app designed to help users manage their tasks efficiently.
+It is available for both **iOS** and **Android** platforms.
+This project was created by **Souleimane El Qodsi** using **FlutterFlow** in the context of learning the tool through a guided step-by-step tutorial.
 This app is purely fictional and was developed as an educational exercise.
+Any resemblance to real services or mobile applications would be purely coincidental.
 Taskly is open source and not subject to any copyright restrictions.

 ## Learning Context